icopy-site/awesome-cn/docs/awesome/free-for-dev.md

    * [Pinggy](https://pinggy.io) — Public URLs for localhost with a single command, no downloads required.
 HTTPS / TCP / TLS tunnels.
 The free plan has 60 minutes tunnel lifetime.
    * [conveyor.cloud](https://conveyor.cloud/) — Visual Studio extension to expose IIS Express to the local network or over a tunnel to a public URL.
    * [Hamachi](https://www.vpn.net/) — LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with a free plan that allows unlimited networks with up to 5 people
+   * [Mirna Sockets](https://mirna.cloud/) - Free Socket as a Service Platform that gives you a wss:// URL when deploying your Web Socket Server code and also allows you to monitor its performance.
    * [localhost.run](https://localhost.run/) — Expose locally running servers over a tunnel to a public URL.
    * [localtunnel](https://theboroer.github.io/localtunnel-www/) — Expose locally running servers over a tunnel to a public URL.
 Free hosted version, and [open source](https://github.com/localtunnel/localtunnel).
    * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.